suzuna08/Map-app/IMPLEMENTATION.md

 An eighth migration file, `add_user_rating.sql`, adds `user_rating` (numeric(2,1)) and `user_rated_at` (timestamptz) columns to `places` with a CHECK constraint enforcing 0.5–5.0 half-star values.

 A ninth migration file, `fix_rls_data_isolation.sql`, enables RLS on the `tags` and `place_tags` tables (which were previously missing it) and creates full CRUD policies scoped to the owning user.
-Additional read-only policies allow anonymous SELECT on tags and place_tags for places that belong to a `link_access` collection, enabling shared collection pages to display tags.
+Additional read-only policies allow anonymous SELECT on tags and place_tags for places that belong to a `link_access` collection (currently unused by the public share page, but available for future tag display).

 A tenth migration file, `add_emoji_column.sql`, adds an optional `emoji` text column to the `lists` table.
 It stores a single emoji character (e.g. a food emoji) as the collection icon; `NULL` means no emoji is set and the UI falls back to the default color-circle icon.